thulab/iot-benchmark/README.md

 ## 6.8.
 Write mode for Verificaiton (single database, external data set)

 In order to verify the correctness of the data set writing, you can use this mode to write the data set generated in the generated data mode.
-Currently this mode only supports IoTDB v0.12 , v0.13 and influxdb v1.x
+Currently this mode only supports IoTDB v0.13 and newer version, influxdb v1.x

 ### 6.8.1.
 Configure